Category Archives: Sprint Training

 Maximum speed work should increase in distance & could re-introduce over-speed.

-It is important to do block starts & reaction time practice during this period.
+It is crucial to do block starts & reaction time practice during this period.

-Speed Endurance should focus on progressively shorter repetitions down to sessions like 2 sets of 2-3 sets of flying start 60m-80m runs with rests between of 3min and 20min between sets.
+Speed Endurance should focus on progressively shorter repetitions down to sessions like two sets of 2-3 sets of flying start 60m-80m runs with rests between 3min and 20min between sets.

 Some competition but not so frequent that the training plan is disrupted.